Cybso/cp750client/README.md

 ## Disclaimer

-'''Dolby''' is a trademark of Dolby Laboratories, Inc.
+_Dolby_ is a trademark of Dolby Laboratories, Inc.
 Neither this project nor its maintainer is affiliated with Dolby Laboratories, Inc.

 This program is free software; you can redistribute it and/or modify